Metaboll/Nano-Robi/README.md

 With this code you could control the head's robot;

-Servo
-Oled eyes
-Raspberry Camera
+Servo, Oled eyes  & Raspberry Camera

 ![Screenshot](robi.jpeg)